Maximizing Organization Board Efficiency & Minimizing Costs

 Several of the tools and concepts in this article are components of the Entrepreneurial Operating System (EOS)® method, which AH follows.
 As indicated throughout (*), free tools are available from EOSworldwide.com/EOS-tools (Click on Download EOS tools).

-The year 2020 is requiring associations to be nimble, cost-efficient, and leverage technology like never before.
-It’s also a time to make sure you have the right people and a great organizational culture to weather these challenging times.
+The ever-changing landscape of the digital world in which we live is requiring associations to be nimble, cost-efficient, and leverage technology like never before.
+It’s always a good time to make sure you have the right people and a great organizational culture to weather these challenging times.
 AH’s Consulting Services team has conducted many operational assessments for organizations to assess and make recommendations on their people, processes, and technology.
-While every organization has its own unique challenges, several common themes emerged during the operational assessments:
+While every organization has its own unique challenges, several common themes emerged during recent operational assessments:

 - Roles and Responsibilities